 - What’s the organization’s Charity Navigator rating, if any?
 Charity Navigator’s rating system examines a charity’s performance in the areas of financial health and accountability/transparency, and presents it in an easily discernible way.

 - Is the organization a public charity or private foundation?
 This will have an impact on your federal income tax charitable deductions.

 - Is the organization based in the U.S. or is it a foreign charity?
 (Generally, if the donee is a foreign charitable organization, an income tax deduction is unavailable.)

 Of course, if you’re personally involved with an organization through volunteering, fundraising, or the like, that’s a good way to “know” the charities as well.
 Research will empower and embolden your charitable goals if you know your donation is going to an upstanding, trustworthy operation.

 If you made a goal to increase muscle mass, you would likely seek the services of a personal trainer.
 If your goal is to eat healthier?
 Maybe a nutritionist.
-When the goal is to be committed to smart charitable donations you want to enlist the likes of your lawyer, accountant, and/or financial advisor.
+When the goal is to be committed to smart charitable donations, you’ll want to enlist the likes of your lawyer, accountant, and/or financial advisor.
 Seek out a professional who has experience working with nonprofits, the tax code, and strategies for intelligent giving.
 This pro can and should be able to help you put your plan into action.